First Time User? Enroll now.

 A special type of X-ray technique called fluoroscopy may also be used during IVP.
 During fluoroscopy, a continuous X-ray beam is used to display a moving image on a video monitor.

 IVP usually takes about an hour.

 After the test is over, you will need to drink plenty of liquids to help flush the contrast material out of your body.

 You will feel no discomfort from the X-rays.
-The X-ray table may feel hard and the room may be cool.
 You may find that the positions you need to hold are uncomfortable.